ossf/wg-globalcyberpolicy/docs/CRA/stewards-playbook.md

   - Affecting steward-operated infrastructure
 - Escalate potentially reportable issues to a designated CRA response team

+These mandatory reporting timelines should be distinguished from voluntary vulnerability reporting under Article 15, which is a separate mechanism.
 Where Article 14(8) becomes applicable for OSS stewards, they must ensure that impacted users are informed in a timely and effective manner through:

 - Publication of machine-readable security advisories in project repositories;